 What Type of Insurance Is Best for a Wedding Planning Business?

-- Workers' Compensation Insurance: Most states require workers' comp if you have employees or assistants helping with event-day coordination.
-It covers medical bills and lost wages when your coordinator sprains an ankle while setting up ceremony chairs or your assistant injures their back lifting decorative arches.
+- Workers' Compensation Insurance: Most states require workers' compensation if you have employees or assistants helping with event-day coordination.
+It covers medical bills and lost wages when your coordinator sprains an ankle setting up ceremony chairs or your assistant injures their back lifting decorative arches.
 Standard coverage limits start at your state's minimum requirements.

 - General Liability Insurance: Wedding venues require proof of general liability before allowing you on-site, with $1 million per occurrence and $2 million aggregate limits.
-This protects you when a guest trips over your lighting cables during the reception or you accidentally knock over a venue's expensive chandelier while hanging decorations.
+It protects you when a guest trips over your lighting cables during the reception or you accidentally knock over a venue's chandelier while hanging decorations.

-- Commercial Auto Insurance: Required by most states for business-owned vehicles, commercial auto covers accidents when you're transporting wedding decor to venues, picking up last-minute supplies or driving between vendor meetings.
+- Commercial Auto Insurance: Required by most states for business-owned vehicles, commercial auto covers accidents when transporting wedding decor to venues, picking up last-minute supplies or driving between vendor meetings.
 It pays for repairs when you back into a venue's porch while unloading ceremony supplies.

-- Hired and Non-Owned Auto Insurance (HNOA): HNOA provides liability coverage when you or employees drive personal vehicles for wedding-related errands or use rental cars to transport decorations.
+- Hired and Non-Owned Auto Insurance (HNOA): HNOA covers liability when you or employees drive personal vehicles for wedding-related errands or use rental cars to transport decorations.
 Personal auto policies exclude business use, leaving you exposed when picking up emergency supplies or meeting clients at venues in your own car.

 To learn more about whether you need different types of business insurance coverage: